Kryptowire/daze/README.md

 Settings - Provides the user the option when prior to performing an analysis with Daze.
 The options allow the user whether to test all types of components or a subset there of.
 There is an option to test only the android package (system_server).
 Testing only this process will be the quickest way to discover any system crashes on the device if they exist.
 Once this option is selected, it will be tested with the
 Start Analysis option.
 Alternatively, the android package can be directly selected with the Test Individual App option.
 There is an option for accelerated testing to make the analysis go faster, but it cannot be used with system monitoring.
 There are options to limit it so that only one stacktrace per crash in an application component is shown.
 In addition some devices may have a process that will repeatedly crash until the device is rebooted.
 There is an option to filter these out.
-There is also an option to test the broadcast receivers that a component" dynamically registers in addition to testing the component itself.
+There is also an option to test the broadcast receivers that a component dynamically registers in addition to testing the component itself.

 Send All Intents - Will obtain all the intents possible to send on the device and send them.
 This has the possibility to crash the device.

-Exhaust System Server Memory - This will exhaust the heap of system_server and cause the device to eventually crash."
+Exhaust System Server Memory - This will exhaust the heap of system_server and cause the device to eventually crash.

 # Examining Results